Doctoral Training and HDR

 Email

-Ph.D. enrollment
+Ph.D.
+Enrollment

-If this degree requirement is not met, the President of the University of Montpellier may, by way of exception and upon the recommendation of the Doctoral School Council, admit candidates to the doctoral program who have completed studies of equivalent level or who have had their prior learning and experience recognized.
-Enrollment in the doctoral program is authorized by the President of the University of Montpellier upon the recommendation of the Director of the Doctoral School, following consultation with the thesis advisor and the Director of the research unit.
+If this degree requirement is not met, the President of the University of Montpellier may, by way of exception and upon the recommendation of the Doctoral School Council, admit candidates to the doctoral program who have completed studies of an equivalent level or who have had their prior learning and experience recognized.
+Enrollment in the doctoral program is authorized by the President of the University of Montpellier upon the recommendation of the Director of the Doctoral School, following consultation with the thesis advisor and the director of the research unit.

-The Director of the Doctoral School ensures that the necessary scientific, logistical, and financial conditions are in place to guarantee the smooth progress of the doctoral student’s research and thesis preparation.
+The Director of the Doctoral School ensures that the scientific, logistical, and financial conditions are in place to guarantee the smooth progress of the doctoral student’s research and thesis preparation.
 The admission requirements for candidates are established by the Doctoral Schools.

 Registration Procedure